-Unrealized loss on equity investment consists of the decrease in fair value of our investment in ContraVir common stock for the three months ended March 31, 2018.
+Unrealized loss on equity investment consists of the decrease in fair value of our investment in ContraVir Pharmaceuticals (ContraVir) common stock.

-Interest Income
+Interest Income and Other, Net

-Interest income consists primarily of interest earned on our cash, cash equivalents, short-term investments and long-term investments.
+Interest income and other, net consists primarily of interest earned on our cash, cash equivalents, short-term investments and long-term investments.